gremlin97/ToySatCLIP/README.md

 # ToySatCLIP

 ## Goal
-My implementation of a ToySatCLIP model trained on the S2-100k dataset.
+Implement a ToySatCLIP model from scratch, trained on the S2-100k dataset.
+Perform a downstream task and validate both training and the downstream task.

 ## Model Architecture